 Why Newborns Wake at Night and 10 Things You Can Do About It

 Some newborn babies seem to be born as night owls, with longer stretches of sleep during the day and wanting to be entertained at night.
-Newborns are not born with fully developed circadian rhythms, and in fact, it will take your baby between 2 and 4 months to sort herself out naturally.
+Newborns are not born with fully developed circadian rhythms, which is why newborns wake up so often.
+It will take your baby between 2 and 4 months to sort herself out naturally.
+What can you do?

 You can gently wake your baby by picking her up, unswaddling her (if she’s swaddled), or removing some of her clothing, stroking or tickling her arms and legs, or go straight to changing her diaper.
 She’ll still need to feed during the night but hopefully she’ll start to stretch out her feeds when it’s dark

-Although you want to prevent her from becoming overtired (newborns should only be awake for 1.5 to 2 hours at a time during the day), make sure that she plays during the day.
+Prevent her from becoming overtired.
+Newborns should only be awake for 1.5 to 2 hours at a time during the day, but make sure that she plays during the day.
 Sing to her, play with her, talk with her and show her around her new environment.
 Rather than forcing her to stay awake, provide stimulation so she won’t want to go to sleep.

-Our circadian rhythms (which is just a fancy way of saying our sleep cycles) respond primarily to light and darkness.
-Your baby’s circadian rhythm is still developing over the first few months, and exposure to natural light will help get things sorted out.
+Our circadian rhythms — a fancy way of saying our sleep cycles — respond primarily to light and darkness.
+Your baby’s circadian rhythm is still developing over the first few months, which is another reason why newborns wake often.
+Exposure to natural light will help get things sorted out.
 Make sure the curtains are open and you move about your regular activities during the day.

 Remember, your newborn’s naps don’t always need to be in her crib.
-A bassinette in the living room will help reinforce her sense the daytime rhythm of your house, although as your baby gets older and have a good day and night rhythm, you’ll find that she sleeps best in a dark, quiet place for naps.
+A bassinette in the living room will help reinforce her sense the daytime rhythm of your house.
+As your baby gets older and has a good day and night rhythm, you’ll find that she sleeps best in a dark, quiet place for naps.